 Among the important factors that could cause actual events to differ materially from those in the forward-looking statements are manufacturing and sourcing risks, including the impact and duration of supply chain disruptions, component shortages and price increases, and changes in global demand and the impact of the COVID-19 pandemic with respect to such disruptions, shortages and price increases, our ability to complete the acquisition of Atotech Limited ("Atotech"), the terms of our existing term loan, the terms and availability of financing for the Atotech Acquisition (as defined below), the substantial indebtedness we expect to incur in connection with the Atotech Acquisition and the need to generate sufficient cash flows to service and repay such debt, our entry into Atotech's chemicals technology business, in which we do not have experience and which may expose us to significant additional liabilities, the risk of litigation relating to the Atotech Acquisition, the risk that disruption from the Atotech Acquisition materially and adversely affects our businesses and operations and those of Atotech, the ability to realize the anticipated synergies, cost savings and other benefits of the Atotech Acquisition, competition from larger or more established companies in our and Atotech's respective markets, the ability to successfully grow our business and the businesses of Atotech, Photon Control Inc. ("Photon Control"), which we acquired in July 2021, and Electro Scientific Industries, Inc. ("ESI"), which we acquired in February 2019, potential adverse reactions or changes to business relationships resulting from pendency or completion of the Atotech Acquisition, conditions affecting the markets in which we and Atotech operate, including the fluctuations in capital spending in the semiconductor industry and other advanced manufacturing markets, and fluctuations in sales to our and Atotech's major customers, the ability to anticipate and meet customer demand, the challenges, risks and costs involved with integrating the operations of the companies we have acquired, potential fluctuations in quarterly results, dependence on new product development, rapid technological and market change, acquisition strategy, volatility of stock price, international operations, financial risk management, and the other factors described in our Annual Report on Form 10-K for the year ended December 31, 2021 and any subsequent Quarterly Reports on Form 10-Q, as filed with the U.S. Securities and Exchange Commission (the "SEC").
 Additional risk factors may be identified from time to time in MKS' future filings with the SEC.
-We are under no obligation to, and expressly disclaims any obligation to, update or alter these forward-looking statements, whether as a result of new information, future events or otherwise after the date of this report.
+We are under no obligation to, and expressly disclaim any obligation to, update or alter these forward-looking statements, whether as a result of new information, future events or otherwise after the date of this report.

 The Management's Discussion and Analysis of Financial Condition and Results of Operations, or MD&A, describes principal factors affecting the results of our operations, financial condition and liquidity, as well as our critical accounting policies and estimates that require significant judgment and thus have the most significant potential impact on our condensed consolidated financial statements.
 Historically, we have compared our current quarter results to the same period in the prior year.
-Given the nature of our business, in particular cyclical variations in the semiconductor market, we have changed our basis of comparison to the prior quarter.
-The SEC rules require we also present the comparison of the current quarter results to the same period in the prior year, our historic practice in the period of change.
-As this Quarterly Report on Form 10-Q is the first filing in which we have changed our basis of comparison, this section provides an analysis of our financial results for the three months ended March 31, 2022 compared to the three months ended December 31, 2021 and the three months ended March 31, 2021, in accordance with SEC rules.
+Beginning in the first quarter of 2022, given the nature of our business, in particular cyclical variations in the semiconductor market, we have changed our basis of comparison to the prior quarter.